jernst/josl/README.md

 But how?

-But even once you did that and have printed the pieces seperately, how do you put them back together into that beautiful part?
+But even once you printed the pieces seperately, how do you put them back together into that beautiful part?
 How do you align the pieces properly?
 And wouldn't it be better if the pieces were holding together with more than just glue, too?